LaurentZuijdwijk/typescript-course/README.md

 ## Task:

-Create an array of todos with the following fields:
+1. Edit index.ts and create an array of todos with the following fields:
 * id which is an UUID
 * completed
 * task

+2 .
 Map and filter this array and log out the items that are not complete by calling console.log(item).

 run your code with `ts-node index.ts`